wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/optical_flow.md

 In this experiment, the plate directory (`20240307-p01-RVH`) has 6 videos, 1 video for each well.
 ///

-If the AVI includes multiple wells per videos, then the plate directory should include a single AVI with the same plate name.
+If the AVI includes multiple wells per video, then the plate directory should include a single AVI with the same plate name.

 In [Instrument Settings](../instrument_settings.md), choose AVI + Single Well or AVI + Multi Well as the File Structure.